-- If the tests are done in Hybrid mode, the brake force plot shows a dashed black threshold line indicating a brake force of 2.5 lbs.
+- If the tests are performed in Hybrid mode, the brake force plot shows a short, solid black line at 2.5 lbs representing the required brake force onset and TTC of the brake actuator.
+A green dot is displayed if the actuator applied a force at the correct time.
+If not, a red asterisk is displayed. - There is also a dashed black threshold line indicating a brake force of 2.5 lbs.
 For the time period where the DBS controller is active, the brake force at the pedal must not fall below this 2.5 lb threshold.
 Exceedances of this threshold are indicated by red shading in the area between the measured time-varying data and the dashed threshold line.
-A blue envelope represents the target average brake fore necessary to be valid - If the tests are done in Displacement mode, there are no relevant brake force level thresholds or average brake force calculations.
+A blue envelope represents the target average brake force necessary to be valid - If the tests are done in Displacement mode, there are no relevant brake force level thresholds or average brake force calculations.